 Step Eleven: Align and Load your Printed Sticker Paper

-I’m using a Cricut Maker and a light grip mat that is less sticky than the standard green mats.
+I’m using a Cricut Maker machine and a light grip mat that is less sticky than the standard green mats.
 I’ve found that for paper projects and stickers the light blue mats are the way to go.

 Place your printed sticker paper on your mat, aligning it as shown on the screen.
 Then load your mat by pressing the load/unload button on the Cricut.